AgentFlounder/TakeAction/README.md

 ## Organize

-Organizing a Protest:.I have never done it.
+Organizing a Protest: I have never done it.
 I would start with looking for experienced local groups first.
 If for some reason there aren't any, I guess this guide could help: https://commonslibrary.org/organising-your-first-protest/

 Start a mutual aid network https://afsc.org/news/how-create-mutual-aid-network